rroyGit/Bing_Tools/README.md

 # Bing_Tools
-An Android Application, Bing Tools, developed using Android Studio.
+Bing Tools is an Android application developed using Android Studio.

 Bing Tools provide the following: